Tara Statue Portrays the “Mother of Liberation”

 In fact, Tara represents an entire class of deities.
 Indeed, the 21 Taras protect devotees from the eight and also 16 fears.
 Additionally, 21 Taras allow followers to broadly address internal weaknesses hourly or daily according to their predisposition.
 Accordingly, the 21 Taras display various depictions including wrathful, semi-wrathful and peaceful.

-“Khadiravani” Green Tara Statues
+“Khadiravani” Green Tara Statue

 The most popular form of the 21 taras is “Green Tara” or Khadiravaṇi.
 The color green reflects her attributes of speed and agility.
 Additionally, Green Tara is a forest goddess who resides in her pure land called Mt Potala.
 Mt Potala is a lush evergreen paradise with waterfalls, birds, flowers and trees.